hitobito/hitobito/doc/development/08_oauth.md

 }
 ```

-`iss` is the issuer, which is the URL of the identity provider. `sub` is the id of the user who just logged in.
-The token is signed using the hitobito server's private key.
+The token is signed using the hitobito server's private key. `iss` is the issuer, which is the URL of the identity provider. `sub` is the id of the user who just logged in.
+When using the `email` scope, the JWT token payload additionally contains an `email` field containing the main email address of the authenticated person.

 ### Accessing the JSON-API